faushine/faushine.github.io/_posts/2019-06-06-02-shell scripts.md

 ## what is shell scripts?

-the file contains a sequence of commands executed as ig it was a program
+the file contains a sequence of commands, executed as it was a program

 ## How does the operating system know where to look for your program